NicoPotamus/HomeLab/Siem/README.md

 to verify everything is working run docker ps to see if the container is running.
 My didn't at first due to a malformed config file.
 I used `docker log loki` to id the issue

 The port loki our program exposes is 3100.
 It is in the docker command after the -p and in the curl command.
-It uses the api route `IP_ADDR/ready` to signal system is operational.
+It uses the api route `/loki/api/v1/push` to accept log data.

 ---
 ## Promtail